fedecarg/jquery-paginate/README.md

 </ul>
 ```

-If you have a huge table, maybe it will be displayed fully before the javascript at the bottom will be executed.
-To avoid this, you can set the element as hidden by default:
+If you have a more than 10 child elements and you want to avoid displaying them before the javascript is executed, you can set the element as hidden by default:

 ```html
 <ul id="listitems" style="display:none">